Hi there friend and Welcome aboard!!

 If I had to choose between the QC15’s or P7’s, I would go with the P7’s although I think the price tag on them is a bit steep.
 The QC15’s are decent for plane rides, but I’m not digging the whole AAA battery thing.

 Instead I’m going to recommend an old favorite that I believe fits the bill for this situation.
 The Audio Technica ATH M50x.
-For around $150, you get a fun sound, a crisp and tight bass response, good comfort, phenomenal build, great sound isolation, and pretty good portability.
+You get a fun sound, a crisp and tight bass response, good comfort, phenomenal build, great sound isolation, and pretty good portability.
 They fold up quite nicely in my pouch and can be carried different places with relative ease.
 They are also nearly indestructible.
 I’ve had mine since Jan.
 2013 and they’re still going strong.
 Interested in learning more?

 CHECK OUT MY AUDIO TECHNICA ATH M50 REVIEW!!